 Signs and Symptoms

-The signs of skin cancer vary from type to type, but each cancer type from above has its own distinctive signs.
+The signs of skin cancer vary from type to type, but each cancer type has its own distinctive signs.
 (2)

 - Pearly or Waxy bump